Stabilizing and Solving Unique Continuation Problems by Parameterizing Data and Learning Finite Element Solution Operators: Examples

 In Figure~\ref{fig_lindata_podbfs}, the significant POD boundary basis functions, together with their corresponding FEM interior basis functions, are presented for the case with $N=9$ and the 82x82 mesh.

 We may now use the fact that Laplace's equation is linear to superpose the FEM interior basis functions in a linear combination.

-This enables us to solve a linear inverse minimization problem over the coefficients in the linear combination.
+This enables us to solve a linear inverse minimization problem over the coefficients $(c_1, ..., c_N) \in \IR^{N}$ in the linear combination.
 We present a demonstration of this process for the case with $N = 9$ and the 82x82 mesh in Figure~\ref{fig_linlin_optprocess}.
+There it can clearly be observed that the finite element solution given by the linear combination approaches the noisy data and the reference solution as the optimization progresses.